krystofl/krystofl.github.io/_posts/2019-12-10-philippines.md

 # Jeepneys and Tricycles

 Let's talk about jeepneys.
 The [jeepney](https://en.wikipedia.org/wiki/Jeepney) is a filipino cultural icon.
 They are buses, and the most popular and ubiquitous means public transportation in the country.
-Per wikipedia, “[t]hey are known for their crowded seating and kitsch decorations, which have become a wide spread symbol of Philippine culture and art… Jeepneys were originally made from U.S. military jeeps left over from World War II.
+Per wikipedia, “They are known for their crowded seating and kitsch decorations, which have become a wide spread symbol of Philippine culture and art… Jeepneys were originally made from U.S. military jeeps left over from World War II.

 {% include post_image_full.html
    filename="MVIMG_20191202_135559.jpg"